Slovenia threatens to block Croatia EU entry over bank dispute

 Croatia hopes to join the European Union next July but can only do so after all current members, including Slovenia, ratify its membership accord.

-It wants bilateral talks with its Balkan neighbour on some 172 million euros ($209 million) the now defunct Slovenian bank Ljubljanska Banka (LB) owes to Croatian depositors.
+It wants bilateral talks with its Balkan neighbor on some 172 million euros ($209 million) the now defunct Slovenian bank Ljubljanska Banka (LB) owes to Croatian depositors.

 But Slovenia says the issue must be resolved as part of broader “succession talks” aimed at sorting out all such disputes among the former states of Yugoslavia and being led by the Basel-based Bank of International Settlements (BIS).